Overview

 Entry requirements (visa/passport)

-Proof that you have or have access to sufficient funds (if you’re bringing a credit card, we advise you to carry a statement to prove the limit).
+On arrival in Brazil, you must present a passport that is valid for at least 6 months.
+In general, on arrival in Brazil you should have: proof that you have or have access to sufficient funds (if you’re bringing a credit card, we advise you to carry a statement to prove the limit; a return or onward ticket; and proof of accommodation booked for at least the first night.

 On entering Brazil, you should ensure your passport is stamped by the immigration authorities and retain a copy of your immigration landing card.
 These will be reviewed when departing Brazil, and if not presented, a fine may be applied.